 Create a new feature branch

 This branch would be our working branch, where we will commit our changes and the branch that we push later on to the

 - Navigate to the feature branch

-This is to make sure that we are in the branch where we will make changes before we work on it so we don't accidentally push our changes to the
+This is to ensure that we are in the branch where we will make changes before working on it, so we don't accidentally push our changes to the

 git checkout <branch-name>